blongden73/macrame/_posts/2020-06-08-martin-graziano.md

     > * On the Role of the Art Director
   section3: >-
     **His first award came while he was still in college.** The client was Banco Itaú, one of the most important financial institutions in Latin America.
-Now he works for three banks: Itaú, BBVA and Santander.
+The award provided a training that would allow him to attract some of the world's most important banks, including BBVA and Santander.

     **That award also got him a job at one of Argentina's most creative advertising agencies** at that time.
 Long hours, crazy weekends.
-The Mad Men life was not for him, though he learned plenty.
-Now he looks back and realizes how important that baptism of fire in advertising was to his career.
+The Mad Men life was not for him, though he learned plenty without even realizing it.
+Now he looks back and sees how important that baptism of fire in advertising was to his career.

     **Advertising helped him become the problem-solver creative he is today,** setting him apart from newly graduated designers.
 “One of the things I noticed when working with younger people is that they often find it difficult to turn an abstract idea into a real piece of work.”